NANA’S HOUSE by Teresa Bell Kindred

-No matter how close you are to your daughter or daughter-in-law, it’s always best to ask their opinion.
-What may seem like a great idea to you may not be something they want or need.
+No matter how close you are to your daughter or daughter-in-law, it’s always best to ask her opinion.
+What may seem like a great idea to you may not be something she wants or needs.
 Before trying any of the suggestions below, talk to the new or prospective parents.
 Tell them what you would like to do and ask their permission.
 More than likely they will want your help and welcome it, but other couples prefer privacy.
 Remember, it’s their decision as to whether or not they want your help.

 Ways I Have Helped

 1. Cook food to take over.
 I know how tired I felt after each of my children were born.
 Taking over a couple of home-cooked meals allows mom to rest and dad to do things other than cooking.
 Plus, it doesn’t mess up their kitchen!